-- 1. In the Uyuni Web UI, navigate to Software > Manage > Channels, then click the channel associated to the repository. - 2.
+- In the Uyuni Web UI, navigate to Software > Manage > Channels, then click the channel associated to the repository. - 2.
 Navigate to the Repositories tab, then click Sync and check Sync Status.

-1. At the command prompt on the Uyuni Server, as root, use the tail command to check the synchronization log file:
+1. At the command prompt on the Uyuni container host, as root, check the synchronization log file: